Scribilicious/instabot.py/README.md

+# Scribilicious his Version :)

+## Install

+I needed to install / update folowing packages on mac to make it work:

+- python3 -m pip install git+https://github.com/yurilaaziz/config42

 #### This project will be frozen until we will find good developers team.
 We stopped project development.
 If you want to be in developer team - email me.
 Use last version on your own risk.

 # Instabot.py 🤖 🌟